By Sharman Egan/Contributing writer

 The next block of Government houses two new co-working ventures in beautifully renovated spaces.
 Two years ago, the only co-working space in Mobile, as far as I know, was the local coffee shop.
 So why do we now have two in one block?
 Exchange 202, which opened in October 2015, serves businesses.
 It has 55 member organizations including entrepreneurs, designers and artists, and other small businesses.
 Fuse Factory opened last November.
 It specializes in nonprofits with five or fewer employees.
 Both offer not only some of the coolest office space in Mobile but also a supportive community of like-minded people.
 A third space, the Container Yard, is thriving on the ground floor of the Marine Street Lofts in Midtown.

-Just a few doors down, at 210 Government, Hargrove Controls + Automation is renovating the old WALA-TV building, which has sat mostly vacant for years.
+Just a few doors down, at 210 Government, Hargrove Controls + Automation is renovating the old WALA-TV building (pictured above), which has sat mostly vacant for years.
 Inside, Hargrove will create offices for 65 employees.
 Outside, the building will get a more historic look with the addition of an iron lace balcony, one of the largest on the Mardi Gras parade route.
 When the project is complete (scheduled for this fall), Hargrove will have renovated roughly 150,000 square feet of long-vacant space in downtown creating offices buzzing with people.